William Shirley: Compensation and currency

 In the meantime, Governor Shirley had been trying to finance a campaign to capture Fort St. Frédéric (at present-day Crown Point, New York), for which he issued more paper money.
 The campaign was abandoned when the colonies failed to support it, but the resulting inflation helped turn supporters of Shirley against him.
-The loss of Louisbourg increase public dissatisfaction with Shirley, who seen as complicit in British scheming against the American colonies.
+The loss of Louisbourg increase public dissatisfaction with Shirley, who was seen as complicit in British scheming against the American colonies.
 Even William Pepperrell joined the large number of citizens calling for Shirley's removal.
 Samuel Adams edited and Gamaliel Rogers and Daniel Fowle published The Independent Advertiser, which regularly criticised the British government and Shirley's administration.
 The paper published several of Shirley's letters to officials in Britain that were critical of Americans, and regularly called for the governor's removal.
 William Douglass, a prominent physician in Boston, wrote a series of pamphlets (published by Rogers and Fowle) attacking Shirley, Commodore Knowles, and the whole conduct of the campaign for Louisbourg and its occupation.
 Both Shirley and Knowles sued Douglass for libel, but lost their cases in court.

 Shirley's conflict with Samuel Waldo over expenses eventually reached a high pitch: Shirley had successfully attached some of Waldo's assets in legal action, which Waldo had countered with further legal action.
 Shirley appealed these actions to London, and was granted permission (received in August 1749) to travel to London to deal with the matter.
 He sailed for Britain in September 1749, just before the long promised compensation reached Boston.
 Under legislation shepherded by Thomas Hutchinson, the specie delivered was used to retire the paper currency.
 While Shirley was abroad, Hutchinson, Andrew Oliver, and others served as his surrogates, and he carefully instructed Lieutenant Governor Spencer Phips to not give his enemies opportunities to manoeuvre in his absence.